Bavarian State Mint – the oldest company in munich

 Based on a continuous improvement process, the system is constantly reviewed and further developed.
 The initiative should come from all employees, where both directions must be possible throughout all levels of responsibility.

-Environmental protection has not only been practiced at the Bavarian Central Mint since certification.
+Environmental protection has not only been practiced at the Bavarian State Mint since certification.

 A key feature of the corporate philosophy is to internalize environmental awareness as an integral component in the business areas.